prynth/prynth/server/public/doc/index.md

 The Options panel includes a "Grid" option that increases the step of dragging.

 GUIs can be saved, loaded and deleted using the "GUI Files" panel.
+The last saved GUI will be automatically opened when the GUI editor is first accessed.

 Finally, the "Edit/Play" switch is used to toggle between the two states.
 Play mode will lock the interface and hide the control panels.

 Each object will send an exclusive OSC message with an address composed from the object's name.
-For example, "slider0" will send an OSC message on the following address:
+For example, the object named "slider0" will send an OSC message on the following address:

 ~~~
 /raspberrypi/gui/slider0